-SUR-701-02-02 Version 2.0 - 2018 Built-In Buoyancy Paragraph 1 Vessels not provided with life-rafts must provide either built-in buoyancy or prove that they can survive one compartment flooding To be fitted where life-rafts are not carried.
-Exceptions: 1 Vessels participating in an organised event under the auspices of an authorised agency are exempted only for the duration of the event.
-2 I Sailing pleasure vessels are exempted on inland waters and at sea when operating within 15 nautical miles of the shore and within 30 nautical miles of a safe haven, during daylight hours only, provided that lifebuoys are carried (one per 2 persons) Built-in buoyancy:The buoyancy provided must be capable of keeping the vessel afloat when fully flooded, swamped or capsized, and, provide a platform upon which the full complement can be secured.Built-in buoyancy must consist of a material such as foam, or approved plastic bottles that are not affected by oil or oil products to the satisfaction of the authority.For wooden or GRP vessels the industry norm is that the volume displaced by the buoyancy provide inside the vessel must represent a figure of 60% of the gross weight of the vessel.
-For other construction materials it must be proved to the satisfaction of the authority that the built-in buoyancy provisions are sufficient.Vessels are required to be provided with buoyancy certificates, confirming the condition thereof can be reasonably inspected at every survey.One compartment flooding: In lieu of built in buoyancy, decked vessels (the larger displacement vessels) may have at least two watertight bulkheads, so positioned and of such strength, that in the event that the largest compartment being flooded, the vessel will remain afloat with positive transverse stability.
-(In the worst envisaged load condition!)Inflatable vessels: Inflatable vessels of any category whether fully inflatable or semi-rigid, may in lieu of fitted buoyancy be constructed with at least 3 separate buoyancy chambers and have the capacity to stay afloat despite the largest two of the chambers being completely deflated.
-The hull of a semi-rigid inflatable is not considered to be one of Hatches on deck (Paragraph 2) the 3 buoyancy chambers required.Hatches on the open deck must be provided with hatch covers that are watertightwhen dogged down.
-Special care is to be given to flush deck hatches.All watertight hatches should be able to withstand a hose test.Where a fishing hatch can be opened to the sea, the cover must be capable of being secured in an emergency.Sailing vessels with aft facing companionways which are closed by washboards need not be watertight, but should still be able to substantially retard water ingress.
+BUILT-IN BUOYANCY Vessels not provided with life-rafts must provide either built-in buoyancy or prove Paragraph 1 that they can survive one compartment flooding To be fitted where life-rafts are not that they can survive one compartment hooding carrie d.
+Built-jn buoyancy: Exceptions: Vessels participating in an organised event under the auspices of an authorised agency are exempted only for the duration of the event.
+Sailing pleasure vessels are exempted on inland waters and at sea when operating within 15 nautical miles of the shore and within 30 nautical miles of a safe haven, during daylight hours only, provided that lifebuoys are carried (one per 2 persons) The buoyancy provided must be capable of keeping the vessel afloat when fully flooded, swamped or capsized, and, provide a platform upon which the full complement can be secured.
+Built-in buoyancy must consist of a material such as foam, or approved plastic bottles that are not affected by oil or oil products to the satisfaction of the authority.
+For wooden or GRP vessels the industry norm is that the volume displaced by the buoyancy provide inside the vessel must represent a figure of 60% of the gross weight of the vessel.
+For other construction materials it must be proved to the satisfaction of the authority that the built-in buoyancy provisions are sufficient.
+Vessels are required to be provided with buoyancy certificates, confirming the provision of built-in buoyancy.
+These certificates are required to be kept onboard with the LGSC/COF and to be presented at the time of survey or when requested by an enforcement officer.
+Vessel arrangements must be such that the built-in buoyancy provisions and condition thereof can be reasonably inspected at every survey.
+One compartment flooding: In lieu of built in buoyancy, decked vessels (the larger displacement vessels) may have at least two watertight bulkheads, so positioned and of such strength, that in the event that the largest compartment being flooded, the vessel will remain afloat with positive transverse stability.
+(In the worst envisaged load condition!)
+Inflatable vessels: Inflatable vessels: Inflatable vessels of any category whether fully inflatable or semi-rigid, may in lieu of fitted buoyancy be constructed with at least 3 separate buoyancy chambers and have the capacity to stay afloat despite the largest two of the chambers being completely deflated.
+The hull of a semi-rigid inflatable is not considered to be one of the 3 buoyancy chambers required.
+Hatches on deck Paragraph 2 Hatches on the open deck must be provided with hatch covers that are watertight when dogged down.
+Special care is to be given to flush deck hatches.
+All watertight hatches should be able to withstand a hose test.
+Where a fishing hatch can be opened to the sea, the cover must be capable of being secured in an emergency.
+Sailing vessels with aft facing companionways which are closed by washboards need not be watertight, but should still be able to substantially retard water ingress.